nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The value of the `grant_type` is `vp_token-bearer`.

-The value of the `assertion` parameter MUST contain a Verifiable Presentation.
-The Verifiable Presentation MUST be encoded as either:

-* JSON object using the application/x-www-form-urlencoded content type.
-* JWT according to section §6.3.1 of the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
+The  `assertion` parameter MUST follow the encoding requirements of the `vp_token` as defined in the OpenID for Verifiable Presentations specification [OpenID4VP].

 The `scope` parameter MUST be used, as defined in the OAuth Assertion Framework [RFC6749], to indicate the requested scope.
 The scope parameter determines the set of credentials the Authorization Server expects.